JustWhit3/osmanip/doc/Code structure.md

 - `void setEnd()`: to set end time for the CPU time counting.
 - `void setBrackets()`: to set brackets style.
 - `void setColor( std::string color )`: to set progress bar color.
+- `void setRemainingTimeFlag( std::string time_flag )`: to switch on/off the showing of the remaining-time info.

 > Color name has to be set with corresponding name of a `crs` map element.